sharontherese/latin-mass-funeral/config/_default/content/The Wedding Mass/Wedding Mass.md

 text_heavy = "Wedding Mass"

 +++
-The Latin Mass wedding Mass (one of many _votive Masses_) is called _Missa pro sponso et sponsa_, or the Mass for the Groom and Bride.
+The Latin wedding Mass (one of many _votive Masses_) is called _Missa pro sponso et sponsa_, or the Mass for the Groom and Bride.
 It is preceded by the Rite of Marriage.

 An important historical note: